ROCm/rocBLAS/docs/API_Reference_Guide.rst

 Graph Support for rocBLAS
 -------------------------

 Graph support is added as a beta feature in rocBLAS.
-Most of the rocBLAS functions can be captured into a graph node via Graph ManagementHIP APIs, except those listed in :ref:`Functions Unsupported with Graph Capture`.
+Most of the rocBLAS functions can be captured into a graph node via Graph Management HIP APIs, except those listed in :ref:`Functions Unsupported with Graph Capture`.
-For complete list of support graph APIs, refer to `Graph ManagementHIP API <https://docs.amd.com/bundle/HIP-API-Guide-v5.2/page/group___graph.html>`__.
+For a list of graph related HIP APIs, refer to `Graph Management HIP API <https://rocm.docs.amd.com/projects/HIP/en/latest/.doxygen/docBin/html/group___graph.html#graph-management>`_.

 .. code-block:: c++